yusuftaufiq/laravel-books-api/README.md

 - https://timacdonald.me/using-laravels-policies-route-model-binding-without-eloquent/

 ## API documentation
-You can read the API documentation on the following page https://documenter.getpostman.com/view/14291055/UVyoVcj5.
+You can read the API documentation on the [following page](https://documenter.getpostman.com/view/14291055/UVyoVcj5).

 ## Installation
 ### Manual installation